 Popular Entry-Level Jobs: Actuarial Assistants, Associate Actuaries, Actuarial Trainees

 Every business has a degree of risk involved, and a major in actuarial sciences builds an understanding of this risk to make the best business decisions.
 Students interested in pursuing Actuarial Sciences will study a mix of finance, statistics, mathematics, and risk management subjects.
+Actuarial Science is actually the on top of the list of the highest paying business majors and can earn you a median base salary of $134,400.

 2. Information Resources Management